-When buying a home, there are more costs than just the asking price to consider.
+The costs of home buying can add up quickly as there is more than just the asking price to consider.
 You also need to account for upfront and ongoing costs.
-Planning for these allows you to budget appropriately.
-So, you’re not surprised by any financial nasties later on.
+Planning for these allows you to budget appropriately and avoid any unnecessary financial stress.

 Before you look to buy a home, you need to know exactly how much you’ll need.
-Sure, you might be eligible for a first home buyer grant.
-But, this won’t be enough to cover all costs.
-Realistically, you’ll need extra money.
+Sure, you might have some money to put towards the purchase, especially if you’re buying again.
+But, is this enough to cover all of the costs?

 Property costs typically include:

 Stamp duty is charged as a percentage of the purchase price and this government tax varies from state-to-state.
 Established homes and land attract stamp duty.
 However, homes under construction don’t.
 Furthermore, in some states, first home buyers are stamp duty exempt or are offered reductions.
 The Federal Government website has more information for first home buyers.

 Estimated Cost = $13,490 in N.S.W for a $400,000 home, if buying again.
 Whereas N.S.W first home buyers purchasing a home under $650,000 are stamp duty exempt.
 To calculate other state costs, use a stamp duty calculator found online.